Lukas2020-code/TuamAC_Project/README.md

   - The footer includes links to the relevant social media platforms such as Facebook, Instagram, Twitter and YouTube.
   - The links are open in new tabs to provide easy navigation for the user.

-  - It also provodes likns to club Code of Conduct and Polices which should open in a pop up window.
+  - It also provides links to club Code of Conduct and Polices which should open in a pop up window.
-  - There is also club logo link in the middle of the footer which allow user to go back on the main page.
+  - There is also club logo link in the middle of the footer which allow user to go back to top of the current page.
   - It's also includes a copyright and designer information as well as allow user to contact the owner of the page throught the email.

 ![Footer image](docs/readme-images/footer.png)